Qiskit/qiskit.org/ARCHITECTURE.md

 We use Hotjar for analytics and integrate it by loading the plugin in `/plugins/hotjar.ts`.

-### IBM Cloud Analytics
+### Segment

-We use IBM Cloud Analytics for analytics and integrate it by loading the plugin in `/plugins/segment-analytics` when on production or when we enable analytics via an environment flag, as configured in the **plugins** property in `nuxt.config.ts`.
+We use [Segment](https://segment.com/) for analytics and integrate it by loading the plugin in `/plugins/segment-analytics` when on production or when we enable analytics via an environment flag, as configured in the **plugins** property in `nuxt.config.ts`.